sipsuru/fiddler-everywhere-patch-automated/README.md

   - The continuous patch patch newer versions than the version named in `LATEST_PATCHED_VERSION` and ***Currently you need to manually update this repository vairiable after patching a new version with this or else it'll keep patching the same version everyday!***
   - The action workflows triggers 1t 00:00 UTC everyday, and if it found a new version, the artifact will be uploaded.
     > Causion: The action won't upload patched app as release for now.
 So you've to manually check if a new version is patched (everyday) by refering artifact section of the runned actions.
-  - If Telerik has uploaded a new version, if it's patched in a continuous trigger, download the artifact named like `Fiddler-Everywhere-VX.X.X-Patched-Maual-Dispatched`
+  - If Telerik has uploaded a new version, if it's patched in a continuous trigger, download the artifact named like `Fiddler-Everywhere-VX.X.X-Patched`
   - Extract it.
 Run it

   > [!WARNING]